 This past summer Mark and I got to visit a small charming town Nyon on Lake Geneva which we didn’t know much about before coming to this part of Switzerland.
 In fact, I didn’t even know it exists at all as Geneva and Lausanne simply took all my attention.

-But then by chance, when looking for options on how to destress in Europe after escaping war in Ukraine, we found a terrific housesitting opportunity, which allowed us to spend two whole weeks in Nyon discovering all its beauty.
+But then by chance, when looking for options on how to destress in Europe after escaping war in Ukraine, we found a terrific housesitting opportunity, which allowed us to spend three whole weeks in Nyon discovering all its beauty.

 Quick Main Tips for Your Nyon Trip in Switzerland

 Planning to stay on the shore town of Nyon?
 If yes, here are some top tours, hotels, and tips!

 Top Tours in and from Geneva

 - Introductory Tour of Geneva – free tour (!) great for first timers

 - Quick Trip to Chamonix and Mont-Blanc – guided day tour to Europe’s highest mountain